Thangta03/MarketDataScraper/README.md

 ```

 This will export the data to an HTML file named `example_output.html`.
 For a docx file, replace `html` with `docx` in the command.

+## Disclaimer

+This project is for educational purposes only and involves no economic activity.
+It should not be used for commercial purposes.